Parachute (Timomatic song): Background

 "Parachute" was written by Teddy Sky, Johnny Powers, Ameerah Roelants and Jimmy Thornfeldt.
 Timomatic recorded the single in Los Angeles with producer Johnny Powers.
 Timomatic and Powers had penned two tracks together before Powers, part of super producer RedOne's team of hitmakers, played him "Parachute".
 Timomatic said, "I wanted that track, it's my sound, it's perfect."
 When speaking about the song, he said: "When the emotion is real, it's easy to sing about, easy to write about, easy to be inspired.
 The song is about a guy having complete trust in his other half to jump into any situation and know you're going to be OK is a big thing, a very big thing."

 "Parachute" was released digitally on 5 June 2013.

 Promotion

 The music video for "Parachute" was directed by Marc Furmie and Elisa Mercurio, and released onto YouTube on 19 June 2013.
 The video was nominated for Best Video at the 2013 ARIA Music Awards.
 Timomatic performed "Parachute" for the first time at the 2013 State of Origin game one, held at ANZ Stadium in Sydney on 5 June."
-He then went on to perform "Parachute" on the final of The Block Australia Sky High.
+He then went on to perform "Parachute" on the final of The Block season 7.